 What Are the Life Insurance Payout Options?

 The insured determines how to distribute the policy payments.
 Most policyholders set the policy for a lump sum payment, paying out any remainder of the life insurance policy that was paid out before death.
 This pays the beneficiaries the full amount of the policy at once.
-This is helpful when you need the money to cover your loved one’s final expenses or need money right away to cover the daily cost of living if the deceased was the breadwinner.
+This is helpful when you need the money to cover your loved one’s final expenses or need money immediately to cover the daily cost of living if the deceased was the breadwinner.

 Other payout options include: